You might already be using erectile dysfunction (ED) medication such as Viagra or Cialis and are thinking of making the switch to Levitra.

 It’s fine to take Levitra with or without food.
 However, drinking alcohol before or after taking the medication is not advised.
 This is because alcohol reduces blood pressure and makes it harder to achieve an erection.

 The dosage of Levitra you are prescribed will depend on the severity of your ED symptoms, response to treatment, and whether you are taking any other medications.
-That said, Levitra tablets come in four dosages.
+That said, Levitra tablets come in two dosages:

 For the vast majority of first-time users, Levitra 10mg will be the prescribed amount.
 For some, Levitra 20mg might be required.
-If you are over the age of 65 and/or are taking any other medication, you may be prescribed a starting dose of 5mg or less.
+If you are over the age of 65 and/or are taking any other medication, you may be prescribed a starting dose of 5mg or less (this lower dose will normally be of generic vardenafil).

 Levitra tablets are taken orally.
 You can take the medication with or without food and for the best results, you should swallow the prescribed tablet one hour before you want to engage in sexual activity.